 “To be honest, I don’t know what I’m going to do now, just take some time off.
 I have a wife and two children, and I’m going to do what they want to do for a change.
 I’ve never done that before.”

-Madden’s regular-season winning percentage ranks second all-time among NFL coaches with 50 or more games coached.
-Only Guy Chamberlin, who went 58-16-7 from 1922-27 across six seasons leading four different franchises, is ahead of Madden.
+Madden’s regular-season winning percentage ranks second all-time among NFL coaches with at least 50 games on their résumé.
+The only man ahead of him is Guy Chamberlin, who posted a 58-16-7 record from 1922 to 1927 while coaching four different franchises.

 Madden’s Post-Coaching Days

-After retiring, Madden joined CBS as a color commentator in 1979 and quickly worked his way up to being part of the network’s top football broadcasting duo with Pat Summerall.
+After retiring, Madden joined CBS as a color commentator in 1979 and quickly rose to the network’s top NFL broadcast team alongside Pat Summerall.

-He remained with CBS through 1993, when the network lost its NFL rights, and its employees thus became free agents.
+He stayed with CBS through 1993, when the network lost its broadcast rights, and its on-air talent suddenly became free agents.

 Madden was inducted into the Pro Football Hall of Fame in 2006, and he died unexpectedly on Dec.
 28, 2021, at the age of 85.
 The following year, the NFL found a way to honor his legacy every Thanksgiving with the John Madden Thanksgiving Celebration.